mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/BannerMoreThan10k.md

 Scenario: When user is running enterprise edition

 1. Login into Free instance running Enterprise edition.
-2. Verify no global banner is displayed in channel and system console page.
-3. Add a new user to the instance to make total active user to 10000.
+2. Add a new user to the instance to make total active user to 10000.
-4. Verify a global banner Red should be displayed a message saying "Your user count exceeds the maximum users allowed.
-Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost."
+3. Verify a Red global banner should be displayed with a message saying `Your user count exceeds the maximum users allowed.
+Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
+There should also be a `Contact sales` button.
-5. Add Professional/Enterprise license to the instance.
+4. Add Professional/Enterprise license to the instance.
-6. Verify the global banner is not showing up.
+5. Verify the global banner is not showing up.

 Scenario: When user is running team edition

 1. Login into Free instance running Team edition.
-2. Verify no global banner is displayed in channel and system console page.
-3. Add a new user to the instance to make total active user to 10000.
+2. Add a new user to the instance to make total active user to 10000.
-4. Verify a global banner Red should be displayed a message saying "Your user count exceeds the maximum users allowed.
-Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost."
+3. Verify a Red global banner should be displayed with a message saying `Your user count exceeds the maximum users allowed.
+Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
+There should also be a `Contact sales` button.